Take It and Run

 He started the engine, the only thing that could rival the sound of the thunder.
 The only way out of the ‘garage’ was through one of its dirt walls.
 He switched on the vehicular armor that thickened the shell of the humongous truck and plowed through until he was out in the open.

 The lightning caused parts of the field to catch fire, yet the rain was heavy enough to contain the flames.
 In any case, their crops were gone and he had to accept that.
 Wind pushed the truck almost causing it to veer into a patch of fire.

 In the rearview, he caught sight of a bolt that came close to striking the top of the old wooden house.
 The house already began to collapse, and Kailo forced himself to look forward.
 The wipers moved rapidly, the sound of the rain muffled his thoughts and, ironically, he found peace in the noise.

 He headed toward the Bermuda Tri-45 border.
 He sped up as much as he could to pass through.
 The invisible protective wall slowed the truck, but it was able to continue on.

 The wind just outside the border was far worse than he could have anticipated, but he picked up speed again.
 The storm subsided after a few miles and a faint rainbow appeared in the distance.
 He was back in the dysfunctional world, and once again had to adapt to its madness.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, capdescribeWrite a Review